 Despite our past experience, opportunities to grow our business through acquisitions, joint ventures and other alliances may not be available to us in the future.
-In addition, our focus on data security and our technology transformation strategy, including our migration to cloud-based technologies, may limit our ability to identify and complete acquisitions as our stringent technological criteria and standards for acquisition candidates may continue to increase.
+In addition, our focus on data security and our transition to cloud-based technologies may limit our ability to identify and complete acquisitions as our stringent technological criteria and standards for acquisition candidates may continue to increase.